Fun & Festive DIY Bunting

 - Marker (optional)

-- Construction paper is not as firm as cardstock.
-It tears easier, and buckles when wet or nicked a bit.
+- Construction paper is not as firm as card stock.
+Construction paper tears easier, and buckles when wet or nicked a bit.

 1. Write out the word or phrase you want to use for your banner.
 This way, you can figure out how the different colours of cardstock you will need and the letter size you want.